 Forking to my right, that road wended its way towards Balmacara, much as Mr Telford had intended.
 To the left, the Lochalsh Road (also built by Telford and completed in 1813) curved around northwards, heading for the hamlet of Drumbuie (‘yellow ridge’).

 There’s not much to say about Drumbuie as it comprises a scattering of houses and that’s about it.
 Its rural obscurity was almost brought to an end in 1974 though, when it was proposed as the site for an oil rig construction yard.

 A joint venture of the Taylor Woodrow Group and John Mowlem & Co chose the location as offering one of the best potential rig‐building sites in Britain thanks to deep water accessible from both land and sea.
 They proposed a 50‐acre development, partly on existing land and partly on reclaimed land and this was not at all well received.

 The council didn’t want it destroying the local environment, nor did the National Trust for Scotland.
 The 24 residents of Drumbuie certainly didn’t want to find their tiny hamlet suddenly turned into an industrial zone.
 Groups like Friends of the Earth waded in as HM Government held a public inquiry.

 Eventually, after over a year, the government made its ruling: the ‘environmental considerations were conclusive’ and no rig-building would be done there.

-Half a mile further up the road was the settlement of Duirinish ( Diùirinis), the name of which means ‘deer headland’, though the hamlet itself was comfortably inland, forming two rows of cottages, one on each side of the Allt Dhuirinis (‘Duirinish burn’).
+Half a mile further up the road was the settlement of Duirinish (Diùirinis), the name of which means ‘deer headland’ (from Norse dyr + ness), though the hamlet itself was comfortably inland.
+It comprised two rows of cottages, one on each side of the Allt Dhuirinis (‘Duirinish burn’).

 The burn drained from nearby Loch Achaidh na-h-Inich, a small freshwater loch, and was bridged in Duirinish by a tall single-arched bridge.